kvinstrange/Data1200_Assignment/README.md

 # Python with MySQL
-In this Lab, you will learn how to use Python (pandas) for preprocessing your data when Imported from a SQL database and form a csv local file.
-By the end of this lab, you will be familiar with the connection methods and how you can run SQL Queries using Python.
+This project contains Python code for preprocessing data imported from a SQL database using pandas.
+The code includes steps for importing a CSV file, running simple and complex SQL queries, filtering data, and answering practice questions.

 ## Getting Started

 ### Prerequisites